Vikingu-del/Born2beRoot/README.md

     For more to understand better what is required I have uploaded the pdf of the subject inside this repository.

-## STEP1: Download the VirtualBox
+# STEP1: Download the VirtualBox

     If you do not have installed VirtualBox you can go at this link https://www.virtualbox.org/ and download it.
 We will need to use it to install the operating system we want to use.

-## STEP 2: Choosing the operating system
+# STEP2: Choosing the operating system
     DEBIAN OR ROCKY LINUX

     Based on the requirements provided in the subject, Debian is highly recommended "Born to be Root" project.
 Here's why: